chipjulien/DefensiveStats/README.md

 this is because "it's a make or miss league" a quote Ouzing offensive bias. along with the intangibles, any discrepancies in the current approach of collecting each datum will be reviewed and reanalyzed.
 Ie if a player blocks a two-point shoot they get 1 block but, if they block a three-point shoot they receive the same amount of blocks as if they blocked a two-point shoot.
-The vision system will track defensive assist which is a new concept that will allow for more granularity.
+The vision system will track defensive assist which is a new concept that will allow for more granularity in each of the datums.
 Defensive assists are metrics to award players engaged in a rebound or steal that would've been awarded to other players not fully engaged in the defensive play.
 More features and metrics will be added as the project grows.

 #Objectives